top of page

 Make sure you submit your one-page summary by this date to be in with a chance of presenting.

-Acceptance and Full Event Schedule Announced
+Acceptance Announced

-We will tell you if your presentation will be included and announce the full event schedule.
+We will tell you if your presentation will be included

+We will announce the full event schedule.
 Spaces are limited to make sure you book your place once registration opens.

 Registration Closes